Best Organic Eco-Friendly Mattress: 2020 Reviews and Buyer’s Guide

 Eco-Friendly Memory Foam Mattresses

 Memory foam made from plant-based ingredients is our second choice for eco-friendly mattress options.
 While not made of 100% sustainable ingredients, plant-based memory foam qualifies as eco-friendly because it replaces a significant amount of oil-based products with sustainable plant-derived ingredients.
 For those who dislike the feel of latex or need a more affordable option, plant-based memory foam can be made without VOCs and with zero emissions to further reduce impact.
-These types of beds also last considerably longer than most mattresses, and their comfort advantages can encourage people on the fence about eco-friendly beds to make the switch.
+These memory foam mattresses also last considerably longer than most types of beds, and their comfort advantages can encourage people on the fence about eco-friendly beds to make the switch.

 Eco-Friendly Innerspring Mattresses